Due to concerns related to COVID-19, the Kids Kare service provider is unable to care for sick children at this time.

 If your child is mildly ill or if your regular child caregiver is unavailable, and you must be at U-M (at work or school), Kids Kare at Home may be able to help.

 - Sick child or backup child care for U-M families

 - For children ages 13 and under (or older children with special needs up to the age of 25 who cannot be left alone)

-- Partially-subsidized hourly rate (based on household income) for families who qualify -- please note that subsidy is limited to 48 subsidized hours per year, per U-M household)
+- Partially-subsidized hourly rate (based on household income) for families who qualify -- please note that subsidy is limited to 48 subsidized hours of care per calendar year, per U-M household

 - Care is provided by Kennedy Care/Safe at Home, a contracted vendor

 - Caregivers are Red Cross trained, and have had state and FBI criminal background checks